JL991124/markdown-previewer/README.md

 ## About <a name = "about"></a>

-This is markdown previewer app, which is a tool that takes user input in Markdown format, and displays the converted HTML in real time.
+Welcome to my [markdown previewer website](https://jl991124-markdown-previewer.netlify.app).
+This is a tool that takes user input in Markdown format, and displays the converted HTML in real time.
 This project is built using **React**, **Typescript** and **styled-components**.

 ## Usage <a name = "usage"></a>